SwifterSwift/SwifterSwift/README.md

 ## [Whats New in v1.3?](https://github.com/omaralbeik/SwifterSwift/wiki/whats-new#v13)
 v1.3 adds **more than 90 new extensions** making it the widest extensions library available online for Swift 3 with extensions for more than **36 type**.
-This is the biggest update since library launch! we're so excited 🤓
+This is the biggest update since library launch!
+We're so excited 🤓.

 ## Requirements:

 Xcode 8 (or later) with Swift 3.
-This library is made for iOS 8 or later, however most of the extensions should work on watchOS, tvOS, and macOS
+This library is made for iOS 8 or later, however most of the extensions should work on watchOS, tvOS, and macOS.

 ## Installation